alexharri/animation-editor/README.md

 ## Introduction

 The goal of this project is to become a production-grade animation suite for the web, comprised of an editor and a runetime.

-It is, and will remain, open source and free to use.
+The project is, and will remain, open source and free to use.

 Right now this project is just the editor part of the equasion.
 Once the editors basic feature set reaches maturity, work on the runtime will begin.